Mobile and digital technology use in today’s world is ever-evolving but rapidly becoming relied upon for many everyday

 This decision makes it easier for states to implement mDL solutions since the court is clear: Police cannot arbitrarily search phones.

-The 21 December 2020 bill voted by Congress is also explicit (page 423): The presentation of information from a mobile or digital driver's license does not grant access to information stored on the mobile phone, nor can it be seized by authorities.
+The 21 December 2020 bill voted by Congress is also explicit (page 423): The presentation of information from a mobile or digital driver's license does not grant access to data stored on the mobile phone, nor can authorities seize it.

-The same text specifies (page 422) that non-physical versions of driving licenses will be considered valid when Real ID enforcement starts (1 October 2021 according to DHS).
+The same text specifies (page 422) that non-physical driving license versions will be considered valid when Real ID enforcement starts (1 October 2021, according to DHS).

-Of course, mobile driver's licenses have to be issued in accordance with regulations.
+Of course, mobile driver's licenses must be issued per regulations.